-It is available in a variety of flex and weight options ideally aimed at golfers requiring workability.
-The mid-kick point promotes medium launch and maximizes distance for golfers that struggle to get the golf ball into the air off the tee.
+It is available in various flex and shaft weights, ideally aimed at golfers requiring workability.
+The mid-kick point promotes medium launch and spin and maximizes distance for golfers struggling with shot dispersion and getting the ball into the air off the tee.

 Accra is one of the lesser-known shaft manufacturers in the amateur game but has been supplying shafts to professional golfers for decades.

-The Accra New Tour Z 85 shaft is counterbalanced offering low spin and it comes with an adapter for easy plug-and-play making it the most consistent shaft for mid-handicap golfers.
+The Accra FX 2.0 200 Series shaft is counterbalanced, offering one of the best driver shafts for low spin.
+It comes with an adapter for easy plug-and-play, making it a good driver shaft for mid to high-handicap golfers.

 Lightweight shafts are explicitly engineered to provide low spin for exceptional distance and stability.